 How Does Experiential Therapy Work?

 Many people use drugs or alcohol to numb painful feelings or memories.
 As they work through recovery, those painful feelings surface.
 Talk therapy puts a lot of focus directly on the person.
-That combo of focus and painful emotions make some people withdraw.
+That combination of intense focus and painful emotions makes some people withdraw.

 Activities give people something else to focus on.
 Taking the focus off of themselves relieves some of the pressure.
 Talking about something painful is easier if another person isn’t watching and waiting.

 Mastering the activity also stands in for other experiences.
-If a person doesn’t do an activity well enough, it gives them a way to talk about feelings of failure or anger.
-Doing it well gives them a chance to talk about struggling accepting success.
+If a person doesn’t do an activity well enough, it allows them to talk about feelings of failure or anger.
+Doing it well will enable them to talk about struggling to accept success.

 It’s important to understand that our experiential healing center doesn’t replace talk therapies.
-The center’s job is creating more chances for people to get at their feelings.
+The center’s job is to create more chances for people to get at their feelings.
 The hope is that clients will bring those breakthroughs into individual or group therapy.
 The more emotional work they do during rehab, the better their chances of staying clean long-term.

 Benefits of Experiential Therapy